-Pharmacotherapeutic group: Contact laxatives, ATC code: A06AB02 bisacodyl stimulates after hydrolysis in the large intestine, the mucosa of both the large intestine and of the rectum.
+Bisacodyl is a locally acting laxative from the diphenylmethane derivatives group having a dual action.
+As a contact laxative, for which also antiresorptive hydragogue effects have been described, bisacodyl stimulates after hydrolysis in the large intestine, the mucosa of both the large intestine and of the rectum.
 Stimulation of the mucosa of the large intestine results in colonic peristalsis with promotion of accumulation of water, and consequently electrolytes, in the colonic lumen.
 This results in a stimulation of defecation, reduction of transit time and softening of the stool.
 Stimulation of the rectum causes increased motility and a feeling of rectal fullness.
 The rectal effect may help to restore the "call to stool" although its clinical relevance remains to be established.